johannrichard/oekoboiler-shelly/README.md

 ## What is Oekoboiler Shelly, anyway?

-Oekoboiler Shelly is a virtual device that emulates a Shelly 1 device, but with added functionality to connect to a [Oekoboiler](https://oekoboiler.com/en/) heta pump boiler via its [cloud API](https://github.com/johannrichard/oekoboiler-api) to retrieve data about the current water temperature, and to connect to a PV relay ([Shelly 1 or Uni](https://kb.shelly.cloud/knowledge-base/shelly-uni)) which controls an Oekoboiler’s [PV Ready](https://oekoboiler.com/produkt/rs-oekob-13-300-liter/) function.
+Oekoboiler Shelly is a virtual device that emulates a Shelly 1 device, but with added functionality to connect to a [Oekoboiler](https://oekoboiler.com/en/) heat pump boiler via its [Cloud API](https://www.npmjs.com/package/tuya-cloud-api) (Based on Tuya IoT in recent / upgraded models) to retrieve data about the current water temperature, and to connect to a PV relay ([Shelly 1 or Uni](https://kb.shelly.cloud/knowledge-base/shelly-uni)) which controls an Oekoboiler’s [PV Ready](https://oekoboiler.com/produkt/rs-oekob-13-300-liter/) function.
 This data can be used by an external system, such as a [Solar Manager](https://solarmanager.ch), to optimize your own PV power consumption.

 Oekoboiler Shelly also retrieves data about current power consumption from a [Power Meter device](https://mystrom.ch) and the current relay status from the PV relay device it controls.